FrancisShizy/SAGGLR/README.md

 # How to use
 The data used in this paper is from this benchmark study, please see: https://github.com/josejimenezluna/xaibench_tf

+For model training and feature attribution, please run:
 ```ruby
 bash main.sh {cam | gradcam | gradinput | ig}
 ```

+The configurations can be changed in ./SAGGLR/utils/parser_utils.py